 Useful information for Qatar

 - For my part, I tested the destination at the end of April.
-It was sunny and hot (between 30 and 35 degrees) but it remains bearable compared to the stifling 50 degrees of the summer period.
+It was beautiful and hot (between 30 and 35 degrees) but it remains bearable compared to the stifling 50 degrees of the summer period.
 Temperatures are between 7 degrees in winter and 50 degrees in summer.

 - Arabic is the official language, but it is very easy to make yourself understood in English almost everywhere.